CFM International CFM56: Turbine

 The high-pressure turbine stages in the CFM56 are internally cooled by air from the high-pressure compressor.
 The air passes through internal channels in each blade and ejects at the leading and trailing edges.

 Variants

 CFM56-2 series

+The CFM56-2 on a Royal Air Force RC-135.

 The CFM56-2 series is the original variant of the CFM56.
 It is most widely used in military applications where it is known as the F108; specifically in the KC-135, the E-6 Mercury and some E-3 Sentry aircraft.
 The CFM56-2 comprises a single-stage fan with 44 blades, with a three-stage LP compressor driven by a four-stage LP turbine, and a nine-stage HP compressor driven by a single-stage HP turbine.
 The combustor is annular.
+It was also used in Douglas's DC-8 "Super 70s" aircraft, which reengined the previous Super 60s.